Second Order Langevin Equation and Definition of Quantum Gravity By Stochastic Quantisation: Introduction

+This point is actually an advantage in gravity theory, in which we know that the Lorentz time cannot be part of the hypothesis in the definition of quantum gravity beyond perturbation theory.
+This is for instance obvious because of the contradictions implied by the Wheeler-deWitt equation.
+By giving a physical meaning to the evolution in the stochastic time, our aim is in fact to obtain a substitute to order physical events before the transition identified by the exit of the inflation.
+So, given the impossibility of defining a Lorentz time when gravity has a non-perturbative quantum behaviour, we propose that the parameter that could truly describes the evolution of processes is the stochastic time.
+This results in a broader sense of causality in the primordial phase of the Universe, made explicit by the Langevin equation.

+The usual description of causality in the evolution in Lorentz time is of course recovered after the exit from inflation when the Lorentz time can emerge and gravity can be described semi-classically.
+After this event, all the correlators of the fields can be computed directly by the standard path integral in the smooth and existing limit of infinite stochastic time.
+Their analytic continuation is possible, as a general result of perturbation theory, allowing the emerging Lorentz time to be used after Wick rotation as a phenomenological ordering parameter.
+It is only in this phase that quantum field theory predicts the existence of clocks built on the principle of using the computable decay rates of atoms or elementary particles.
+Notice that the determination of such rates only involves correlators that can be directly computed in the purely Euclidean theory.

+This fancy way of defining the Lorentz time (when it can possibly exist) can be also applied to classical physics.
+Indeed, one can replace the Hamilton equations of motion by flow equations.
+This may look as a formal remark, but the case of Ricci-flow equations in gravity is still an open question.

-In the scenario of \cite{cosmob}, the interpretation of the Euclidean correlators at a finite stochastic time is precisely what defines quantum gravity until one has a sudden relaxation to classical gravity by a phase transition identified as the exit from inflation.
+A conclusion of the heuristic scenario of \cite{cosmob} was that the interpretation of the Euclidean correlators at a finite stochastic time is what might define quantum gravity until one has a sudden relaxation to semi-classical gravity by a phase transition identified as the exit from inflation.
+The second order Langevin equation we present here make this scenario plausible in a more precise way.
+More mathematical details on the Langevin equation than what we will exhibit here will be given in \cite{bcw}.